 Besides their unique form of government, the Lycians may have had one unusual custom that the Greeks found very unfamiliar.
 Their society had strong matriarchal elements.
 Herodotos noted: “They have customs that resemble no one else’s.
 They use their mother’s name instead of their father’s.

 Not that this great commitment to Matriarchy actually did the women much good.
 When the Lycians were about to be defeated by the Persians, at Xanthos, the men whipped back into the city and killed all the women and children so that, presumably, they couldn’t be either enslaved or raped.
-That was just before they then sallied forth again to be killed…
+That was just before the men then sallied forth again to be killed…

 “Now, dear, those nasty Persians are about to come over the kill and rape you.
 I don’t want you to have to endure that, so I’m going to kill you right now, ok?”